-DGCR members that I have had the pleasure of throwing with: RogerSmith, prerube, WJSHOOTER, g1nked, RussMB, Zach-R, Drivethrutke, InnocentCrook, Jay Dub, RUSSELL, Dylan Courtney, HarkeyPuck, Jedimastr13, DyeingToPlay, kfellmy, foo_g, davmer2203, CrazyDisc, S.Cann, reposado, Peter S, R2sandman, wellsbranch250, shirleynotme and Harbodin.
+DGCR members that I have had the pleasure of throwing with: RogerSmith, prerube, WJSHOOTER, g1nked, RussMB, Zach-R, Drivethrutke, InnocentCrook, Jay Dub, RUSSELL, Dylan Courtney, HarkeyPuck, Jedimastr13, DyeingToPlay, kfellmy, foo_g, davmer2203, CrazyDisc, S.Cann, reposado, Peter S, R2sandman, wellsbranch250, shirleynotme, Tree-master-Tim and Harbodin.

 My personal top ten Florida courses in no particular order: